-Preparation of Cargo for the Container
+Preparation of cargo for the container:

-- · Frozen cargo: Pre-freeze before loading - · Chilled: Pre-cool cargo before loading - Ascertain the range of temperatures that all cargo can be carried at - Ascertain any carrying instructions that are applicable to the cargo - Ensure adequate wrapping for frozen cargo - Check the packaging packaging should be strong, adequately ventilated and waxed/laminated - Cargo to be good quality and properly sanitized - Ensure that the cargo is not damaged or susceptible to damage enroute due to current weather conditions
+- □ Frozen cargo: Pre-freeze before loading. - □ Chilled: Pre-cool cargo before loading. - Ascertain the range of temperatures that all cargo can be carried. - Ascertain any carrying instructions that are applicable to the cargo. - Adequate wrapping for frozen cargo. - Packaging is strong, adequately ventilated and waxed/laminated. - □ Cargo to be good quality and properly sanitized. - Ensure cargo is not damaged or susceptible to damage enroute due to current weather.